USS Kalk (DD-170): Royal Navy

 Commissioned in the Royal Navy as HMS Hamilton, which was a placename common to both the UK and US.
-The 2 November 1940, issue of The Royal Gazette, the newspaper published in the City of Hamilton in the Imperial fortress colony of Bermuda, reported this in an article titled "NEW" DESTROYER HAS NAME OF HAMILTON: Mayor Here Receives Letter From Her Commander, and began:
+The 2 November 1940, issue of The Royal Gazette, the newspaper published in the City of Hamilton in the Imperial fortress colony of Bermuda (where the America and West Indies Station of the Royal Navy had its base at the Royal Naval Dockyard, Bermuda, and where Allied naval vessels deploying from North America to the Battle of the Atlantic completed their working up), reported this in an article titled "NEW" DESTROYER HAS NAME OF HAMILTON: Mayor Here Receives Letter From Her Commander, and began:

 (The article went on to mention that the Mayor was to open a fund to supply the crew of the ship with newspapers and included the text of Shadwell's letter).

 She collided with HMS Georgetown (formerly the US destroyer Maddox) at St. John's, Newfoundland and Labrador on 1 October while en route to England.
 Proceeding to Saint John, New Brunswick, for repairs, she went aground and suffered extensive damage.
 Because of a British manpower shortage, she was manned by Canadians during and after repair operations.
 Hamilton was modified for trade convoy escort service by removal of three of the original 4"/50 caliber guns and one of the triple torpedo tube mounts to reduce topside weight for additional depth charge stowage and installation of hedgehog anti-submarine weapon.